PATIENTS & FAMILIES

 Endocrine: urine production (primary and final urine)

-Regulatory: fluid reabsorption and exchange of substances between renal tubuli and the blood (not only water but as well uremic toxins)
+Regulatory: fluid reabsorption and exchange of substances between renal tubuli and the blood (water and uremic toxins as well)

 PATIENTS & FAMILIES